 4. Get Paid

-On completion of the job (or at regular intervals which you must agree with the client at the start) the Client can use the Grafter platform to make a payment directly into your bank account.
-You can agree to get paid directly from the client.
+On completion of the job, or at regular intervals as agreed with the employer, they can use Grafter to make a payment directly into your bank account

-Payment normally takes seven working days to clear through the payment card and banking system so please allow this time before contacting the Client or us.
+Payment normally takes seven working days to clear through the payment card and banking system so please allow this time before contacting the employer or us

 5. Get Reviewed

-On completion of the work, both Client and Grafter can review each other, providing you have used the platform for payments.
+On completion of the work, both employer and grafter can review each other, providing you have used the platform for payments

-It is important to provide feedback on any clients that treat you unfairly or ones that are good to work for to help other Grafters.
+It is important to provide feedback on any employers that treat you unfairly or ones that are good to work for to help other grafters

-More importantly, it helps you to build your profile (hopefully with good reviews and star ratings from Clients.
-This should help you find more work in the future.
+More importantly, it helps you to build your profile (hopefully with good reviews and star ratings from employers.
+This should help you find more work in the future

 Not Available for work?